missmaggiemo/maggie_portfolio/README.md

 # README

-This is my new personal website.
+This is my personal website.

-Or rather, it _will_ be my new personal website.

-But right now, it's under development!

 The theme is [Freelancer](http://startbootstrap.com/freelancer).